firmata/protocol/serial-proposal.md

 ### Serial Listen

 Enable switching serial ports.

-*For Arduino, `SERIAL_LISTEN` is only used for SoftwareSerial ports.*
+Necessary for Arduino SoftwareSerial but may not be applicable to other platforms.

 ```
 0  START_SYSEX        (0xF0)